SolankiPratikkumar/High_PSRR_LDO.md/README.md

 ![Loop Gain Screenshot from 2025-05-15 02-47-50](https://github.com/user-attachments/assets/618ed5ce-bbd8-4e65-861b-46f96fef3da2)

-### Explanation of the artifact used for Loop Gain:-
+### Explanation of the artifact used for Loop Gain:

 * In order to calculate the loop gain we have given a RC circuit in the feedback loop along with a AC source with amplitude 1 (as we want to maintain an AC voltage of 1V) at the output.
 * At the same time we also need to bias the circuit and provide a dc voltage to the gate of the nmos in the differential amplifier and for this we are giving the RC circuit which will prevent the flow of dc current to ground but will send any AC signal at the output to ground at high frequency.